 Businesses tend to send a lot of content to customers across different channels.
 Email newsletters, company announcements, festive greetings, promo offers and more.
 Most of these may be ignored by customers.
 But certain key documents like invoices, critical communications and other relevant documentation like post-purchase guides (and warranty) are important for customers to read through.

-You can utilize your chatbot to send out these invoices and key documents electronically via channels such as Facebook Messenger, Line, Telegram or WhatsApp.
+You can utilize your virtual assistant to send out these invoices and key documents electronically via channels such as Facebook Messenger, Line, Telegram or WhatsApp.
 The open rate for these case has been found to be close to 100 percent.
 If that is not possible, you may also be sending invoices via email or other methods.
 Regardless, such documents are great places to include a link (or a QR code if it is a physical invoice) to the virtual assistant with a call to action.

 This helps you ensure that customers are made aware of your virtual assistant as a channel.
 An example is PayPal, where customers are sent transaction confirmation messages via Facebook Messenger seconds after each transaction.
 It also gives customers the convenience of making quick enquiries about the invoice or other matters, thereby providing a superior customer experience.